urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-5-types.markdown

 `%face` wraps a name around a type.
-This is obviously orthogonal to the set of nouns that the type defines, but of course affects its semantics against Hoon genes.
+This is obviously orthogonal to the set of nouns that the type defines, but of course affects its semantics against Hoon hoons.

 `%fork` is a union type.
 There is no order to `%fork` - conflicting semantics are an error.
 The real America being